-Situated near the cult site of Delphi and overlooking the Corinthian Gulf south of Mount Parnassus, the site of Desfina-Kastrouli sits at the border of the regions of Boeotia and Phokis.
+Situated near the ancient Greek sanctuary site of Delphi and overlooking the Corinthian Gulf south of Mount Parnassos, the Mycenaean citadel of Desfina-Kastrouli sits at the border of the ancient regions of Boiotia and Phokis.
 We are told by Homer (Il.
-2.494-759) that the cities in these regions sent ships to fight with the Achaeans at Troy, hinting at a thriving Bronze Age community here.
-Preliminary work carried out in 2016 and 2017 – which included survey and mapping, along with targeted excavations – has begun to reveal a site fortified with Cyclopean masonry typical of the Late Helladic III period in the region, with the promise of large structures within.
-Nearby rock-cut chamber tombs with multiple burials – some containing perfume jars, gold foil ornaments, and bronze – were in use from the Late Helladic IIIA2 to Late Helladic IIIC Early, ca. 1350-1150 B.C.E.
+2.494-759, cf. Koh et al. 2020) that Phokis sent forty ships to fight with the Achaeans at Troy, alluding to a thriving region during the Late Bronze Age.
+Preliminary work carried out in 2016 and 2017 – which included survey and mapping along with targeted excavations – revealed a site fortified with “Cyclopean” masonry typical of the Late Helladic III period with the promise of large structures within.
+Rock-cut chamber tombs with multiple burials – containing fine perfumed oil stirrup jars, gold foil ornaments, figurines, and bronze – were in use from Late Helladic IIIA2 to Late Helladic IIIC Early, ca. 1350-1150 B.C.E.
 (Liritzis et al. 2016, Sideris et al. 2017, Chovalopoulou et al. 2017, Levy et al. 2018).

-In collaboration with Dr. Ioannis Liritzis (University of the Aegean), Dr. Andrew Koh (MIT) and Dr. Kate Birney (Wesleyan) are conducting new excavations of this exciting new Late Mycenaean settlement at Desfina-Kastrouli within the larger context of the Southern Phokis Regional Project (co-directed by Liritzis and Koh).
-Our professional excavation team includes experts in field archaeology, ceramics, GIS survey and mapping, digital modeling and aerial photogrammetry, and the archaeological sciences.
-In 2018, through the archaeological field school program, we are welcoming a small group of students to come and work alongside us.
-The field school program will offer training in traditional excavation and analytical techniques, while also offering exposure and hands-on experience with the tools of the archaeological sciences (e.g. Laboratory of Environmental Archaeology, OpenARCHEM) and research technology & innovation (e.g. Digital Scholarship Lab).
+In collaboration with Dr. Ioannis Liritzis (University of the Aegean), Dr. Andrew Koh (MIT), Dr. Kate Birney (Wesleyan), and Ian Roy (Brandeis) are continuing to explore the Bronze-Iron Age citadel at Desfina-Kastrouli within the longue durée context of the Southern Phokis Regional Project (co-directed by Liritzis and Koh).
+Our professional team includes experts in field archaeology, ceramics, GIS survey and mapping, digital modeling and aerial photogrammetry, and the archaeological sciences.
+In 2018, through the archaeological field school program, we welcomed a diverse group of international volunteers to come and work alongside us.
+The next field school program will offer the same training in traditional excavation and analytical techniques, while also offering exposure and hands-on experience with the tools of the archaeological sciences (e.g. Laboratory of Environmental Archaeology, OpenARCHEM) and research technology & innovation (e.g. Digital Scholarship Lab).

 Come and explore with us!